Royal Merioneth Rifles: Second Boer War and disbandment

-Heritage & ceremonial
+Heritage and ceremonial

-Uniforms & insignia
+Uniforms and insignia

 At the 1684 inspection one Merionethshire foot company carried a red Company colour, the others were blue: each had the Cross of St George in the canton canton.
 The cornet of the troop of horse was crimson with a scroll inscribed 'NEC TEMERE NEC TIMIDE' surmounted by a coronet from which emerges a bull's head facing left.

 After 1804 the uniform was red with the blue facings appropriate to a royal regiment.
 In 1853 this changed to Rifle green with blue facings, replaced by black facings (similar to the Rifle Brigade) in 1855.
 During the amalgamation of 1861–67, the Merioneth companies retained their black facings while the Montgomery companies kept their scarlet facings.
 After amalgamation into the Royal Denbigh and Merioneth Rifles in 1876 the facing were given as Royal blue and then as scarlet.

 Officers' Coatee buttons about 1800 had the design of the Prince of Wales's feathers, coronet and 'ICH DIEN' motto, with the word 'ROYAL' above and 'MERIONETH' below; later both parts of the title were below the plume.
 About 1867 the officers' pouchbelt plate carried a crowned Maltese cross with at the centre the Prince of Wales's plume, coronet and motto within an oval incsribed 'ROYAL MERIONETH RIFLES', itself surrounded by a wreath.
 Beneath the cross was a light infantry bugle-horn.

 After 1881 the militia battalions of the Royal Welsh Fusiliers adopted that regiment's uniform and insignia, the rifle regiments giving up their green uniforms and adopting the red of the RWF.
 By 1886 the Royal Denbigh & Merioneth had been presented with new Colours.

 Precedence

 From 1760 militia regiments doing duty together decided their relative precedence by drawing lots.
 During the War of American Independence the order of precedence of county militia regiments was determined by an annual ballot.
 However, units such as the Merioneth Militia that did not constitute a full battalion were not included.
 The order balloted for at the start of the French Revolutionary War in 1793 remained in force throughout the war, but again Merionethshire was excluded.
 Another ballot for precedence took place in 1803 at the start of the Napoleonic War and remained in force until 1833: Merionethshire was 65th.
 In 1833 the King drew the lots for individual regiments, and the Royal Merioneth Rifles were 60th.
 The Royal Montgomery Rifles were 57th, and the combined regiment used this between 1860 and 1867.
-THe Royal Merioneth then reverted to 60th for the rest of its independent existence.
+The Royal Merioneth then reverted to 60th for the rest of its independent existence.